 Rutherford County Schools (RCS) went all-in with BetterLesson and OpenUp Resources to bring the acclaimed EL Education K-8 Language Arts Curriculum to their 26 elementary schools.
 The transformation has been incredible.

 To choose the EL Education curriculum, RCS engaged in an adoption process required by the Tennessee Department of Education.
-The district formed a committee of teachers, coaches, and administrators that reviewed all of the state-approved curriculum in depth.
-“We did vertical curriculum walks, horizontal walks, and everything in between to evaluate the curricula available to us,” says Ann H. Haley, Elementary Coordinator at RCS.
+The district formed a committee of teachers, coaches, and administrators that reviewed the state-approved curriculum in depth.
+“We did vertical curriculum walks, horizontal walks, and everything in between to evaluate the curricula available to us,” says Ann H. Haley, elementary coordinator at RCS.
 “Teachers who would be using the curriculum product went back to their classrooms and used it for two weeks before reporting on its strengths and weaknesses to the committee.
 We were very thorough.”

 When BetterLesson started working with RCS, their challenges mirrored those of other districts across the country: shifts to remote teaching and learning, COVID closures, trauma for students and teachers, and teacher retention.
-Together, BetterLesson and RCS crafted a comprehensive plan to support teachers and leaders with implementation of their newly chosen curriculum while remaining sensitive to the other issues at hand.
+Together, BetterLesson and RCS crafted a comprehensive plan to support teachers and leaders in implementing their newly chosen curriculum while remaining sensitive to the other issues at hand.

 Year 1: Workshops

 “We had two days of in-depth training for everyone who would be implementing our new curriculum,” says Ann.
-“With past curriculum, teachers were doing the heavy lifting in the classroom and we knew we had to change that.”
+“With past curriculum, teachers were doing the heavy lifting on their own in the classroom, and we knew we had to change that.”